zesk/build/docs/tools/interactive.md

 #### Arguments

-- `defaultValue` - Value to return if no value given by user
+- `defaultValue` - Boolean.
+Optional.
+Value to return if no value given by user
+- `--yes` - Boolean.
+Optional.
+Short for `--default yes`
+- `--no` - Boolean.
+Optional.
+Short for `--default no`

 #### Exit codes